segmentio/segment-docs/src/styleguide.md

 faq:
   Source:
-    - title : "Should I track client or server-side?" content : "One of the most common questions we receive is: “Should I use one of your client-side libraries or one of your server-side libraries?”
-This is such an important topic that we’ve written up an in-depth article in our Analytics Academy: When to Track on the Client vs Server.
-It’s worth a read!"
+    - title : "Should I track client or server-side?" content : "One of the most common questions we receive is: "Should I use one of your client-side libraries or one of your server-side libraries?"
+This is such an important topic that we've written up an in-depth article in our Analytics Academy: When to Track on the Client vs Server.
+It's worth a read!"
       link: /sources/catalog
-    - title : "What are best practices in identifying users?" content : "One of the most common questions we receive is: “Should I use one of your client-side libraries or one of your server-side libraries?”
-This is such an important topic that we’ve written up an in-depth article in our Analytics Academy: When to Track on the Client vs Server.
-It’s worth a read!"
+    - title : "What are best practices in identifying users?" content : "One of the most common questions we receive is: "Should I use one of your client-side libraries or one of your server-side libraries?"
+This is such an important topic that we've written up an in-depth article in our Analytics Academy: When to Track on the Client vs Server.
+It's worth a read!"
   Cloud Sources:
-    - title : "What are cloud sources?" content : "One of the most common questions we receive is: “Should I use one of your client-side libraries or one of your server-side libraries?”
-This is such an important topic that we’ve written up an in-depth article in our Analytics Academy: When to Track on the Client vs Server.
-It’s worth a read!"
+    - title : "What are cloud sources?" content : "One of the most common questions we receive is: "Should I use one of your client-side libraries or one of your server-side libraries?"
+This is such an important topic that we've written up an in-depth article in our Analytics Academy: When to Track on the Client vs Server.
+It's worth a read!"
       link: /sources
-    - title : "How do cloud sources work?" content : "One of the most common questions we receive is: “Should I use one of your client-side libraries or one of your server-side libraries?”
-This is such an important topic that we’ve written up an in-depth article in our Analytics Academy: When to Track on the Client vs Server.
-It’s worth a read!"
+    - title : "How do cloud sources work?" content : "One of the most common questions we receive is: "Should I use one of your client-side libraries or one of your server-side libraries?"
+This is such an important topic that we've written up an in-depth article in our Analytics Academy: When to Track on the Client vs Server.
+It's worth a read!"
       link: /sources/catalog
 contributors:
   - name: Paul Mccall